 Why Play Therapy?

-Can young children really engage in counseling?
+Can young children really engage in therapy?

 Why Adlerian Theory and Adlerian Play Therapy?